Warning! There have been changes to the course - please refer to the transition information

 The internet is now an essential part of the media and communications environment in society and is part of most people’s everyday lives.
 This degree will enable you, depending on the choices you make in the subjects you study, to work in a number of fields of employment: internet communications, social media, marketing and public relations; internet content management; internet policy and regulation; online research and analysis; virtual communities; website design and development; online media production; web publishing and more.
 Your studies will also lead to careers in more traditional media and information industries that are now moving online, as well as any corporate entity, public or private, that utilise online communications.

-Applicants for a Master Degree (Coursework) are required to meet University academic and English language entry standards; details are provided at http://futurestudents.curtin.edu.au.
 Subject to the duration of the degree applicants usually require a Bachelor Degree or equivalent (and may require relevant work experience), Bachelor Honours Degree, Graduate Certificate or Graduate Diploma.
 Any specific degree entry and completion requirements must also be met.
+Details are provided at https://study.curtin.edu.au/applying/?rdr=coursefinder

-Specifically, applicants require a 3 or 4 year bachelor degree in any field from a recognised tertiary education institution OR successful completion of 2 or more subjects in the Graduate Certificate in Internet Communications.
-Students who have completed the Bachelor of Arts (Internet Communications) from Curtin University are not eligible for entry to this degree.
+Specifically, applicants require a 3 or 4 year bachelor degree in any field from a recognised tertiary education institution OR successful completion of 2 or more subjects in the Graduate Certificate in Digital and Social Media.
+Students who have completed the Bachelor of Arts (Digital and Social Media) or Bachelor of Arts (Internet Communications) or any previous versions from Curtin University are not eligible for entry to this degree.

 *** Please Note: If any academic or legal document is not in English, you must provide a colour scan of the non-English documents, including a colour scan of the official English translations of these documents.
 This is for comparison purposes. ***